Lorenzo Senatore

 Lorenzo Senatore, ICG, AIC (born 2 March 1974 in London, England) is an Italian cinematographer.

+Education and career

 He studied filmmaking in Rome, and at the age of 25 became the youngest steadicam and camera operator in Italy.

-He has served as a camera operator and 2nd unit director of photography on numerous blockbuster films including 300: Rise of an Empire, Spectre, London Has Fallen, Beauty and the Beast, and Wonder Woman.
+Senatore has served as a camera operator and 2nd unit director of photography on numerous blockbuster films including 300: Rise of an Empire, Spectre, London Has Fallen, Beauty and the Beast, and Wonder Woman.

 He has also served as director of photography on a number of Syfy television films.